 The Moondani Toombadool Centre engages with a number of Aboriginal and Torres Strait Islander community organisations.

-- Oonah Belonging Place Oonah Belonging Place is a welcoming and culturally affirming place in Healesville that provides a central point of contact for Indigenous and non-Indigenous community members, for information, services and programs.
-We are working with Oonah on several engagement and students services matters.
+Oonah Belonging Place is a welcoming and culturally affirming place in Healesville that provides a central point of contact for Indigenous and non-Indigenous community members, for information, services and programs.
+We are working with Oonah on several engagement and student services matters.